 Schedule Configuration

-The schedule configuration consists of a few parameters which can be added on each profile:
+The schedule configuration includes several parameters that can be added to each profile:

 [profile.backup]